-Following Enable's IPO, we own 87,803,909 common units and 139,704,916 subordinated units in Enable, representing a 54.7% limited partner interest.
+Immediately following Enable's IPO, we owned 87,803,909 common units and 139,704,916 subordinated units in Enable, representing a 54.7% limited partner interest.
 Enable is equally controlled by us and OGE; each own 50% of the management rights in the general partner of Enable.
-We and OGE also own a 40% and 60% interest, respectively, in the incentive distribution rights held by the general partner of Enable.
+We and OGE also own a 40% and 60% economic interest, respectively, in the incentive distribution rights held by the general partner of Enable.

-As of April 2014, Enable is expected to pay a minimum quarterly distribution of \$0.2875 per unit on its outstanding units to the extent it has sufficient cash from operations after establishment of cash reserves and payment of fees and expenses, including payments to its general partner and its affiliates (referred to as "available cash") within 45 days after the end of each quarter.
-Enable will adjust the amount of this distribution for the period from the completion of its IPO through June 30, 2014 based on the actual length of the period.
+Subsequent to Enable's IPO, Enable is expected to pay a minimum quarterly distribution of \$0.2875 per unit on its outstanding units to the extent it has sufficient cash from operations after establishment of cash reserves and payment of fees and expenses, including payments to its general partner and its affiliates (referred to as "available cash") within 45 days after the end of each quarter.
+Enable adjusted the amount of this distribution for the period from the completion of its IPO through June 30, 2014 based on the actual length of the period.